SingingData/ChurnPrediction/README.md

 For the prediction task we had to choose whether to predict against the attrition event itself or the inactivity that might presage a later attrition.
 In our modeling approach we predict churn itself.
 Despite the fact that the actual cancellation decision is a lagging indicator, our model delivered sufficient precision.
 In future modeling efforts, we will label long-standing inactivity as effective churn.

-We defined with MAF a performance requirement in terms of accuracy, precision and recall.
+We defined a performance requirement in terms of accuracy, precision and recall.
 Once a model performed at the required levels, we could experiment with retention offers to those predicted to cancel, and to do so we needed to deploy this predictive model in a secure and operationally reliable environment where we could retrieve batch predictions daily and drive retention offers and the associated workflow.

+### Approach